 Here’s how to stay informed:

-And, if that hasn't kept you busy enough, here's another assignment; if you've encountered interesting uses for RFID technology you think the folks at EAM might not have heard about, let them know!
-Email them or message them on Facebook, and I'll make sure your information gets posted!
+And, if that hasn’t kept you busy enough, here’s another assignment; if you’ve encountered interesting uses for RFID technology you think the folks at EAM might not have heard about, Contact Us and let us know and we’ll make sure your information gets posted.